rinsuki/iDAC/README.md

 with iDAC, you can use an iOS device as PulseAudio audio input/output.

-1. Install iproxy command (in Arch Linux, package name is `libusbmuxd`)
+1. Install inetcat command (in Arch Linux, package name is `libusbmuxd`)
-1. Launch iproxy by `iproxy 48000:48000`
-    - If connected two or more devices to your computer, you may need to specify device UUID that running iDAC in iproxy options. please check iproxy help.
 1. Create null sink that provide sounds to iDAC. (if you want to hear already exists output monitor device in iDAC, please skip this step)
     - `pactl load-module module-null-sink sink_name=iDAC_Output sink_properties=device.description=iDAC_Output format=float32le channels=2 rate=48000`
     - If successful, pactl shows number